Gradient Investments LLC Has $13.68 Million Position in Mastercard Incorporated (NYSE:MA)

 Mastercard stock opened at $315.13 on Friday.
 The business has a 50 day moving average of $339.44 and a 200-day moving average of $341.13.
 Mastercard Incorporated has a 1 year low of $303.65 and a 1 year high of $399.92.
 The company has a debt-to-equity ratio of 2.20, a current ratio of 1.26 and a quick ratio of 1.26.
 The company has a market capitalization of $304.54 billion, a P/E ratio of 31.93, a P/E/G ratio of 1.46 and a beta of 1.06.

-Mastercard (NYSE:MA – Get Rating) last released its quarterly earnings data on Thursday, July 28th.
-The credit services provider reported $2.56 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.36 by $0.20.
-The company had revenue of $5.50 billion during the quarter, compared to the consensus estimate of $5.26 billion.
-Mastercard had a return on equity of 143.35% and a net margin of 46.49%.
-The firm’s revenue was up 21.5% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.95 earnings per share.
+Mastercard (NYSE:MA – Get Rating) last released its earnings results on Thursday, July 28th.
+The credit services provider reported $2.56 earnings per share for the quarter, beating analysts’ consensus estimates of $2.36 by $0.20.
+The business had revenue of $5.50 billion during the quarter, compared to the consensus estimate of $5.26 billion.
+Mastercard had a net margin of 46.49% and a return on equity of 143.35%.
+The company’s revenue for the quarter was up 21.5% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.95 EPS.
 On average, equities research analysts predict that Mastercard Incorporated will post 10.63 earnings per share for the current year.

 Mastercard Dividend Announcement